tatakae-game/docs/admin.md

 Those tickets will be drafted by regular users, directly on the dedicated web interface.

+# Plugins
-# Game review
+## Game review
 Another dependency shall allow admins to run through games actions to provide assistance on tickets and notice possible bug(s) and abuses.
 A step-by-step presentation of the game will be a necessity in user assistance and functionnality enchancement.
 JFX isn't user-friendly and exporting the whole web interface would be a tedious task.
 Consequently, this interface will be text only, in a matter of clarity and fast processing.

-# Automatic Error elevation
+## Automatic Error elevation
 When an error occures on the API, those errors shall be fetch by the administration software for review.

+## Excel Exporter
+Some information may needs to be exported in order to be used by Data Scientists as data sources.
+This plugin will allow admins to export data as *Comma-Separated Values* (CSV) files.